Customer Service Experience - Sympathetic to our Vision

-She wanted to know, down to the smallest detail, what we actually wanted and only on very rare occasions did she tell us something couldnt be done.
-If we presented her with something complicated and seemingly impossible she found a way to get round it or solve the problem.
+She wanted to know, down to the smallest detail, what we actually wanted and only on very rare occasions did she tell us something couldn't be done.
+If we presented her with something complicated and seemingly impossible she found a way to get around it or solve the problem.

 We also really liked her as a person.